 THE BEST ACCOMMODATION IN BROKEN HILL

-Although you can stay in Silverton itself at the Silverton Hotel, you’ll probably find it better to get accommodation in nearby Broken Hill.
+Although you can stay in Silverton itself at the Silverton Hotel, you’ll probably find it easier to get accommodation in nearby Broken Hill.